 Advanced undergraduates are invited to apply for a fellowship to be an American University Summer Scholar or Artist for summer 2016.
 Funded by the Vice Provost for Undergraduate Studies, fellows will be awarded $4,000 to conduct full-time research that leads to significant scholarly or creative work.
 Students should apply through the academic unit that houses their major by clicking on the appropriate link for an application form.
 Links are found on the right side of this webpage.

 Fellows will work closely with faculty mentors in ways that enhance faculty research or creativity.
 Faculty mentors will receive a $1,000 stipend to guide students through their research apprenticeship.
 Projects may be jointly conducted or authored with professors or with other students, but the project must show evidence of significant original work by the fellow.

-Fellows are required to work full-time on their research for a designated period of eight weeks in the summer.
+Fellows are required to work 35 hours a week on their research for a designated period of eight weeks in the summer.
 The $4,000 award is expected to cover living expenses during this time.
 Fellows may take summer courses that directly aid their research; otherwise, any courses taken must fall outside the eight weeks identified as their research period.

-Fellows must discuss the preliminary results of their work at the AU Summer Scholars and Artists Workshop to be held in September 2013.
-Fellows must then publicly present their completed work elsewhere.
+Fellows may be asked to attend information sessions or workshops after receiving the award and will be expected to publicly present their completed work elsewhere.
 For instance, they might incorporate their work into a senior or honors capstone; they might present their work at a conference at AU or elsewhere; or they might publish, display, or perform their work on or off campus.

 Fellows may or may not be directly involved in the faculty mentor's own research.
 If they are directly involved, mentors should think of these students not as research assistants but as apprentices.
 That is, fellows should have their own research problem or question to investigate so that they can participate in all phases of research design, development, analysis, and conclusions.

-Award winners and their mentors will be acknowledged in the spring at some event where they will meet the selection committee.
+Award winners and their mentors will be acknowledged in the spring at an event where they will meet the selection committee.

 The Office for Undergraduate Studies will notify various university and other publications about the winners, both in the spring after the awards and in the fall after the symposium.